 General

-The confidence level specified in clause 5.3 shall be used.
+A confidence level for the thermo elastic error shall be specified by the customer.

 The ‘Ensemble’ interpretation shall be used (see NOTE in 5.5.2.1b).

 The ‘Ensemble’ interpretation is selected here as the time variation of these errors is slow – they are to all intents and purposes biases for practical measurement scenarios.